jgillich/blog/content/post/2016-10-23-converting-to-typescript-2.md

 All DefinitelyTyped definitions are available, so you might as well do this now.
-After installing all typings, remove the reference path to the old definitions, try to build and observe how TypeScript cannot resolve a single mdule.
+After installing all typings, remove the reference path to the old definitions, try to build and observe how TypeScript cannot resolve a single module.
 First, we have to tell TypeScript that we're using node modules:

     // tsconfig.json
     {